- Genre: Epic Space Opera

 The whole time in Star Wars, we're shown how being the chosen one doesn't mean shit, and The Last Jedi confirmed it.
 Rey's parents being nobodies was a good idea since that meant anyone could be a Jedi hero and being in a "royal family" doesn't mean you can't turn to the dark side.
 This film backpedals from that.

 That's why I give this film 6/10 at first, and that was generous.
-I initially gave The Last Jedi a 7/10, and having to change my mind with a lower score adds to the reasons why I have to give this a 4/10, even if I did enjoy it.
+I gave The Last Jedi a 7/10 because I liked where it went.
+That's also why I have to give this a 3/10, even if I did enjoy it.
+It was just meant to fuck over Rian Johnson.

 Do you want to know a space adventure film franchise that gets everything right?
 Guardians of the Galaxy.